-options qla2300 ql2xmaxqdepth=new_queue_depth
+options qla2300 ql2xfailover=0 ql2xmaxqdepth=new queue depth

-For the 2.6 kernel (SUSE Linux Enterprise Server 9 or Red Hat Enterprise Linux 4):
+For the 2.6 kernel (SUSE Linux Enterprise Server 9, or later, or Red Hat Enterprise Linux 4, or later):

-options qla2xxx ql2xmaxqdepth=new_queue_depth
+options qla2xxx ql2xfailover=0 ql2xmaxqdepth=new_queue_depth

-- 2. Rebuild the RAM disk that is associated with the kernel being used by using one of the following commands: - If you are running on an SUSE Linux Enterprise Server operating system, run the mk_initrd command. - If you are running on a Red Hat operating system, run the mkinitrd command and then restart.
+- 2. Rebuild the RAM disk that is associated with the kernel being used by using one of the following commands: - If you are running on an SUSE Linux Enterprise Server operating system, run the mk_initrd command. - If you are running on a Red Hat Enterprise Linux operating system, run the mkinitrd command and then restart.